Bougainville campaign: Strategic decisions

-The invasion of the Philippines had been scheduled for January 1945 but the rapid pace of Allied victories in the Pacific caused General MacArthur to bring forward the Philippines operation to October 1944.
+The invasion of the Philippines had been scheduled for January 1945, but the rapid pace of Allied victories in the Pacific caused MacArthur to bring forward the Philippines operation to October 1944.
 MacArthur would need all the ground troops he could get for the Leyte landings, so by mid-July MacArthur had decided to withdraw Griswold's XIV Corps from Bougainville for rest and refit, to be replaced by the Australian II Corps.

-The Australian Government and military chose to conduct aggressive operations on Bougainville with the goal of destroying the Japanese garrison.
+The Australian government and military chose to conduct aggressive operations on Bougainville with the goal of destroying the Japanese garrison.
 This decision was motivated by a desire to bring the campaign to a conclusion and so free up troops to be used elsewhere, liberate Australian territory and the inhabitants of the island from Japanese rule, and demonstrate that Australian forces were playing an active role in the war.

 Handover

 Lieutenant General Sir Stanley Savige's Australian II Corps was a force of just over 30,000 men.
 It consisted of the Australian 3rd Division (7th, 15th and 29th Brigades) under the command of Major General William Bridgeford, as well as the 11th Brigade and the 23rd Brigade.

 On 6 October, the first elements of the headquarters detachment of the 3rd Division landed.
 By mid-November, the 7th Brigade had relieved the U.S. 129th and 145th Infantry Regiments.
 On 22 November, Savige formally took command of Allied operations on Bougainville from Griswold.
-By 12 December, the replacement of frontline American troops by Australians was complete, and with the exception of a few service troops, all American service personnel had departed by 1 February 1945.
+By 12 December, the replacement of frontline American troops by Australians was complete, and with the exception of a few service troops all American personnel had departed by 1 February 1945.
 The 3rd Division and 11th Brigade, reinforced by the Fiji Infantry Regiment, were posted to Bougainville.
 The 23rd Brigade garrisoned the neighbouring islands.

 Australian offensive operations

-The Australians determined that Japanese forces on Bougainville, now numbering approximately 40,000, still had approximately 20 percent of their personnel in forward positions and that although understrength, were organized in combat-capable formations, including the 38th Independent Mixed Brigade and General Kanda's tough 6th Division.
+The Australians determined that Japanese forces on Bougainville, numbering approximately 40,000, still had approximately 20% of their personnel in forward positions and that although understrength, were organized in combat-capable formations, including the 38th Independent Mixed Brigade and General Kanda's tough 6th Division.
 Savige issued his instructions on 23 December.
 Offensive operations would consist of three separate drives: